isabella232/rtos-docs-pr.es-es/rtos-docs/netx/chapter4.md

 ## <a name="nx_udp_socket_bind"></a>nx_udp_socket_bind

-Enlaza el socket UDP al puerto UDP.
+Enlazar un socket UDP a un puerto UDP

 ### <a name="prototype"></a>Prototipo